engie-group/shaystack/README.md

 ### Collection `List`, `Dict` or `Grid`

-A tag may be a list, a dict or another grid.
+A tag may be a list, a dict or another grid (recursive grid).
+To be used with care.

 # Contribute